onflow/flow-cli/docs/execute-scripts.md

   matching argument type in script code.

 Input arguments values matching corresponding types in the source code and passed in the same order.
+You can pass a `nil` value to optional arguments by executing the flow script like this: `flow scripts execute script.cdc nil`.

 ## Flags